crouchingtigerhiddenadam/ecma-pl0/README.md

 JavaScript implementation of PL/0.
 Based on the PL/0 programming language from Algorithms + Data Structures = Programs by Niklaus Wirth.

 ## Roadmap
-Functionally complete with error messages, documentation and testing underway.
+Functionally complete.
+New documentation and testing underway.

 ## Example program
 ```